Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Introduction

-Solving extreme eigenvalue problem is a fundamental computational step in a wide range of applications, including but not limited to principle component analysis, dimension reductions, electronic structure calculation, quantum many-body problems, etc. In this paper, we specifically concern extreme eigenvalue problems with two properties: \begin{enumerate}[(i)] \item Orthogonalization of $X$ is not permitted; \item Eigenvectors are sparse vectors. \end{enumerate} At least two important applications, linear scaling density functional theory (DFT)~\cite{Mauri1993} and full configuration interaction (FCI)~\cite{Knowles1984} for low-lying excited states from electronic structure calculation, admit these two properties.
-In DFT with spacial local basis sets, the eigenvectors are sparse in general, which are also known as Wannier functions~\cite{Brouder2007, Stubbs2020}.
-Hence, the second property holds in linear scaling DFT.
-Regarding the first property, since the number of desired eigenpairs is on the same order as the problem size in DFT, any orthogonalization on $X$ would make the computational complexity go beyond linear scaling.
-Hence the first property is needed in the algorithm design.
-FCI for low-lying excited states is very different from DFT problems, but is the motivating application of this work.
-In FCI, $p$ is usually a small constant, e.g., $p=2,3,10$.
-However, the size of the matrix $n$ grows factorially as the number of electrons and orbitals in the system increases.
-For example, given a water molecule with 48 spin-orbitals and 10 electrons, the matrix is of size $\sim 10^8$.
-Luckily, the eigenvectors of the low-lying excited states are extremely sparse, which makes the problem tackleable.
-Coordinate descent algorithm is applied to the FCI problem to reveal the sparse pattern efficiently~\cite{Wang2019}.
-Orthogonalization of $X$, however, is incompatible with the coordinate descent algorithm.
-Hence it is not permitted.
-For both applications, the sparsity of the eigenvectors is the key feature to preserve.
-Algorithms converging to the eigenspace instead of eigenvectors directly would destroy the sparsity, significantly increase the memory cost, and are not favored by these applications.
-Hence, we need an orthogonalization-free method that converges to eigenvectors directly.
+In this paper, we specifically concern extreme eigenvalue problems with two properties: \begin{enumerate}[(i)] \item Orthogonalization of the iteration variable $X$ is not permitted; \item Eigenvectors are sparse vectors. \end{enumerate} At least two important applications from computational chemistry, linear-scaling density functional theory (DFT)~\cite{Mauri1993} and full configuration interaction (FCI)~\cite{Knowles1984} for low-lying excited states, admit these two properties.
+In linear-scaling DFT, the number of desired eigenpairs is of the same order as the problem size.
+The orthogonalization step then scales cubically, which is not permitted in linear-scaling DFT.
+Regarding the sparsity, linear-scaling DFT adopts localzed basis sets, and the eigenvectors therein are indeed sparse~\cite{Brouder2007, Stubbs2020}.
+Although FCI also admits the above two properties, it has its own unique feature.
+In FCI, the desired number of eigenpairs $p$ is usually a small constant, e.g., $p=5,10$.
+While the size of the matrix $n$ grows factorially as the system increases.
+For example, considering a single water molecule with 48 spin-orbitals and 10 electrons, the matrix is of size $\sim 10^8$.
+Due to the factorially increasing matrix size, orthogonalization is too expensive in both computational and memory costs to be applied in practice.
+Sparsity is also an important feature of FCI.
+Thanks to the two-body interaction feature of the electrons, the matrix is extremely sparse.
+Regarding the water molecule example, each column of the matrix has roughly $10^4$ nonzero entries.
+The eigenvectors of the ground-state and low-lying excited-states are sparse.
+FCI is the motivating application of this work, and hence some of our algorithm designs would prefer FCI to DFT.